 Promoting your business can take up a significant portion of your time and resources.
 But did you know there’s an alternative that won’t make you as tired and costs less?

-HubSpot explained how you can leverage a brand champion to do this.
+HubSpot explained how you can delegate this task to a brand champion to boost your business.

 📢 What are brand champions?

 Brand champions are people whose main task is to build support for your brand.
 They come in various forms—business owners, brand ambassadors, employees, and even customers.

 Aside from passionately advocating for your products, here are other reasons why you should consider having a brand champion: